UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/ClassNotes/05-scheme.md

-## Scheme
+## Scheme (February 3 and 5, 2020)

 ### Where are we going?

 Recursion and composition:
  * Recursive functions in depth
  * Two recursive data structures: the list and the S-expression
  * More powerful ways of putting functions together (compositionality again, and it leads to reuse)

 #### Recursion comes from inductive structure of input